 Can Non-US Citizens get the vaccine?

 The COVID-19 vaccine will be available to everyone for free, whether or not they have health insurance and regardless of their immigration status.
-Information is kept confidential and won’t be shared with ICE for immigration enforcement.
 Getting the vaccine does not have a negative impact on people’s chances of adjusting their immigration status.
 The Department of Homeland Security released a statement on equal access to COVID-19 vaccines and vaccine distribution sites (read more).

 Can you get a vaccine in a county you don’t live in?